hikemalliday/checkers-python-v2/README.md

 For best results, running the main.py in powershell is recommended.

 ##### Instructions:
+No external libraries are required for this program, and no virtual environment is required.
 1. Clone the repo
 2. Run `python main.py`